iwanbazz/orenda-test-rest/README.md

 It is bad practice to use such a port 2020, but it just for testing purpose anyway because i love the year 2020.

 ## Test API Requests

+### Automation test

+To test with Jest and supertest on this Rest API, you can run `npm test`.

+Make sure to create empty database table first or just run `npm start` to generate the table.

 #### User Stories 1 - Create Users